kel151/1stmilestoneproject/README.md

 <ul>
   <li>I would like to develop a  better way to display my projects.
 As it is now, it isn't so bad because there aren't many to show.
 But, in the future, I will need to come up with a more econonic use of space in that section.</li>
   <li>I would like to add an education sections to display that information more clearly and give it its own section.
 As it is now, it's mentioned in the About section, but I feel it would stand out more if it were given its own place. </li>
-  <li>I would like to find a more suitable pink for the colour-scheme.
+  <li>I would like to find a more suitable pink for the colour scheme or perhaps an entirely different colour scheme all together.
 After testing, it became clear that the pink I used may appear differently on different devices, and this will probably negatively impact visbility.
 An example of this is shown below.</li>
 </ul>

-This is what I see:
+This is what I see(a further example of what I see can be observed in the responsive view at the start of this readme):
 ![Colour Difference 1](assets/img/colourdiff1.PNG)

 This is what some users may see: